jaimetur/PhotoMigrator/help/0-command-line-syntax.md

              passed, then this function will create Albums also for each subfolder found in <ALBUMS_FOLDER>.
 -sdAlb,    --synology-download-albums <ALBUMS_NAME>
-             The Script will connect to Synology Photos and download the Album whose name is '<ALBUMS_NAME>' to the folder <OUTPUT_FOLDER> given by the argument '-o, --output-folder <OUTPUT_FOLDER>' (mandatory argument for this mode).
+             The Tool will connect to Synology Photos and download the Album whose name is '<ALBUMS_NAME>' to the folder <OUTPUT_FOLDER> given by the argument '-o, --output-folder <OUTPUT_FOLDER>' (mandatory argument for this mode).
              - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.